Gottbow/DotFiles-Arch/README.md

-Arch rice config to edit
+Arch rice config to edit, delete some stff